dswann101164/azure-noob-blog/posts/2025-11-18-the-ai-admin.md

 > "Which resource groups are driving the most cost?
 Which resources have the highest daily cost?
 Which resource types should I investigate for optimization?"

-You're building muscle memory for **"data export → AI analysis → human decision"** workflow.
+You're building muscle memory for **"data export â†’ AI analysis â†’ human decision"** workflow.
 This is the foundation.

 ### Week 2: Read-Only Automation